dcoeurjo/OTColorTransfer/docs-source/nd.md

     `ndTransfer.cpp`

-The data format is a ASCII file with the following structure:
+The I/O is an ASCII file with the following structure (one line per "pixel", scalars in column):

 ```
 i j a b c d e ...